A glimpse into the past: All about historical places in Dubai

-While Dubai may be known for glitzy skyscrapers and cutting-edge technology, today we’re going to take a look at the city’s beginnings — specifically heritage sites that give us an intriguing glimpse into the history of this remarkable emirate.
-Join us as we take a look at some of the most fascinatingly historical places in Dubai.
+Dubai may be known for glitzy skyscrapers and cutting-edge technology, but what about the emirate’s history?
+It’s beginnings?
+That’s what we’re going to take a look at today – specifically the heritage sites that give us an intriguing glimpse into the remarkable history of the emirate.
+Join us as we profile some of the most fascinatingly historical places in Dubai.

-To get here by public transport, use the metro and disembark at the Al Fahidi Metro Station.
-The neighbourhood is then a 10 to 12-minute walk away.
-Visiting Al Fahidi Historical Neighbourhood is free.
+To get here by public transport, use the metro and disembark at the Sharaf DG Metro Station.
+The neighbourhood is just a 10 to 12-minute walk away.

 Hatta Heritage Village and its surrounding area is a natural haven with refreshing greenery, beautiful mountain views, fields of date palms and the breathtaking Hatta Dam which was built in the late 1990s.
-Visitors can also enjoy kayaking and other watersports at Hatta Dam.
 This whole area is, without doubt, one of the best historical places to visit in Dubai.

 The Hatta Heritage Village is a jewel in Dubai’s historical crown and is definitely worth a visit.

 The Sheikh Saeed Al Maktoum House is beside the Dubai Creek on the Deira side and was originally built in 1896.
 It was the official residence for the ruling family for over sixty years.
 Visiting this historical spot in Dubai is a fantastic and unique way to explore how they lived.